Five Of The Most Unusual Christmas Trees In America

 Sand Tree – West Palm Beach, Florida

-Standing 35 feet tall, the Sand Tree in West Palm Beach is the world’s largest Christmas tree that’s completely made of sand.
-Known as “Sandi”, the Sand Tree weighs more than 700 tons and complete with festive lights and glitter.
+Standing 35 feet tall, the Sand Tree in West Palm Beach is the world’s most giant Christmas tree entirely made of sand.
+Known as “Sandi,” the Sand Tree weighs more than 700 tons and has festive lights and glitter.
 Accompanying Sandi are music and light shows that run every 15 minutes.
 The dazzling Sand Tree is viewable at the Waterfront Commons Great Lawn near the Green Market.
-Residents and visitors should also see the Snowfall in Rosemary Square and 100-foot tree in Delray Beach.
+Residents and visitors should also see the Snowfall in Rosemary Square and the 100-foot tree in Delray Beach.

 Related: Visit Greenville Over The Holidays